-In general we categorize wallets into either hot or cold.
+In general, we categorize wallets into either hot or cold.

 - A hot wallet is connected to the internet and can be accessed at any time

-- A cold wallet stores your funds offline, and is thus not connected to the internet
+- A cold wallet stores your funds offline and is thus not connected to the internet

-Typical hot wallets are exchanges, online cloud based wallets, and most mobile and software wallets.
+Typical hot wallets are exchanges, online cloud-based wallets, and most mobile and software wallets.

-The most widely used cold wallets are hardware wallets, but also paper wallets and other offline data storage devices.
+The most widely used cold wallets are hardware wallets, but also paper wallets, and other offline data storage devices.

 Types of Wallets

-We can generally put cryptocurrency wallets into four distinctive categories: paper, cloud based, software, and hardware wallets.
+We can generally put cryptocurrency wallets into four distinctive categories: paper, cloud-based, software, and hardware wallets.

-A paper wallet is most often a physical copy or print of your public and private keys, and is therefore considered cold storage because it is not connected to the internet.
+A paper wallet is most often a physical copy or print of your public and private keys and is therefore considered cold storage because it is not connected to the internet.
 You can sometimes generate a paper wallet from a software wallet, such as a digital file you can print or save somewhere safe.
 To use your paper wallet you can either import the digital file into a software program or scan the QR code with any compatible mobile application to get access to your funds.

-There are many different paper wallets that exist today, and for the most popular cryptocurrencies you have probably several options to choose between.
+There are many different paper wallets that exist today, and for the most popular cryptocurrencies, you have probably several options to choose between.
 MyEtherWallet is a very popular wallet for Ethereum and all supported ERC-20 tokens.
 If you want to store your Bitcoin on a paper wallet, you can generate one from the Bitcoin Paper Wallet website.

-Paper wallets are considered to be cold wallets, but they do come with risk specifically for this type of wallet.
+Paper wallets are considered to be cold wallets, but they do come with risks specifically for this type of wallet.
 If you have your private keys on a physical print you must make sure that it does not get damaged in any way.
 They are also easy to copy, so you will need to keep them in a safe place that other people don’t have access to.
 It is good security practice to have multiple copies and store them in different locations.

-Some people keep electronic copies of their paper wallet on a computer, but this is obviously a bad idea for several reasons.
+Some people keep electronic copies of their paper wallets on a computer, but this is obviously a bad idea for several reasons.
 As long as your computer is connected to the internet, it is essentially a hot wallet.
 If you store your private keys on a paper wallet you should always make sure it is kept offline.

 Cloud Based Wallets

 Cloud wallets are always hot wallets.
-With these types of wallets you can access your crypto assets from basically any computer or device with internet access.
+With these types of wallets, you can access your crypto assets from basically any computer or device with internet access.
 You should always consider the risk of having your private keys controlled by a third party before sending your cryptocurrency to a cloud wallet.
 Some of the popular wallet providers today are:

 Software wallets are downloadable programs that you install on your computer or mobile phone.
 Since your computer or phone is in most cases always connected to the internet, such wallets are considered to be hot.
 Hackers and computer viruses are becoming more sophisticated every day which is something to consider before you decide to install a software wallet.

-This type of wallet has often a very user-friendly interface to manage your digital assets, and some wallets also lets you access your cryptocurrency from different devices at the same time.
+This type of wallet has often a very user-friendly interface to manage your digital assets, and some wallets also let you access your cryptocurrency from different devices at the same time.
 Some of the popular software wallet providers today are: